Effective, Cooperative, Arrangements the Norm

-One variation of the “instability” myth brought up by opponents is the related idea that when people of different parties must work together, nothing will get done.
+One variation of the “instability” myth brought up by opponents (see Fact Checker on Stability) is the related idea that when people of different parties must work together, nothing will get done.
 Sometimes this is alleged problem is described in alarmist language, such as “recipe for paralysis.”

 Political parties play on this myth by urging us to vote for “a strong, stable government.”
 In other words: Give my party all the power, because power-sharing won’t work.

 It’s natural to assume that when individuals with different viewpoints must work to understand each other’s perspective and negotiate solutions, decisions become more difficult.

 But research on small group decision making shows that diversity and dissent within a group have two important, positive effects on decision making:

 - It leads to more creativity and innovation